 In November 2016, he added ESPN’s popular morning debate studio show First Take – with Stephen A. Smith, Max Kellerman and host Molly Qerim Rose – to his portfolio.
 While under his guidance, First Take has reached several ratings and audience milestones and double-digit audience increases in all key demographics.

 Previously, Roberts served as vice president, production since 2018.
 From 2013-2018, he was vice president, ESPN Audio network content, leading a new group focused on overall strategy for national talk and play-by-play content.
-Roberts was responsible for bringing unique voices to ESPN and ESPN Radio including Bomani Jones and the successful launch of The Right Time with Bomani Jones on ESPN Radio.
+Roberts was responsible for bringing unique voices to ESPN and ESPN Radio including Bomani Jones and the successful launch of The Right Time with Bomani Jones.
 Roberts also drove diversity on the airwaves at ESPN Radio, with the additions of espnW Presents: The Trifecta, Izzy & Spain, The Morning Roast and more.

 He previously served as general manager of ESPN New York 98.7FM.
 While at ESPN New York, Roberts led rights negotiations that brought multiyear deals for New York Knicks, Rangers and Jets games to the station.
 In addition, Roberts oversaw the simulcast agreement for The Michael Kay Show on the YES Network.

 Prior to his role at ESPN New York, Roberts was senior coordinating producer, studio production for ESPNEWS, including its move to a new high-definition set in March 2008.
 Roberts joined ESPN in 2004 as a coordinating producer, working on ESPNEWS, SportsCenter and Baseball Tonight.